nabil2i/nabshop/README.md

 We aim to use technology to propose sustainable solutions to the problems we face daily in the different aspects of our  lives, the health domain being one of the most important ones.
 We ceased this opportunity to propose something that has the potential of saving people's lives. -->

 ## Author
 My name is Nabil.
-I passionate about providing sustainable solutions to problems around us in order to make life easier and more beautiful for all.
+I am passionate about providing sustainable solutions to problems around us in order to make life easier and more beautiful for all.

 [**Nabil Affo**](https://www.linkedin.com/in/thenabverse/) - Author, Poet, Artist , Content Creator, Telecoms & Software Engineer.